OnionIoT/documentation/docs/software/supported-languages.md

 ### Supported Node version

 The Omega2 family is the only MIPS architecture platform that supports modern Node.js.
-The Omega2 supports Node.js v20.13.1.
+The Omega2 supports Node.js v18.19.1. <!-- TODO: update with NODE_FULL_VERSION variable -->

 ### Benefits of Node